Loida Figueroa Mercado: Career

 In 1980, Figueroa, who had returned to Puerto Rico, ran as a mayoral candidate for the city of Mayagüez.
 She continued publishing, with works such as El papel histórico y social de la mujer en el Caribe Hispánico (The Historical and Social Role of Women in the Hispanic Caribbean, 1982) and coauthored Hostos (Hosts), a series of essays with Cuban writer Emilio Godínez Sosa in 1987 and Aspectos de la cuestión nacional en Puerto Rico (Aspects of the nationalism question in Puerto Rico) with James Morris Blaut of the University of Chicago in 1988.
 After her retirement, Figueroa traveled widely promoting Puerto Rican independence.
 At the time of her death, she was working on a forth volume of Breve Historia covering the period from 1900 to 1921 in Puerto Rico's history.
 She was awarded the National Cultural Medal by the Cuban Ministry of Culture for her historiographical work on the relationship between the two Antillean nations in 1996, shortly before her death.

 Death and legacy

-Figueroa died on December 14, 1996 in Río Piedras, Puerto Rico and was buried in Los Cipreses Memorial Park, in Bayamón.
+Figueroa died on December 14, 1996, in Río Piedras, Puerto Rico, and was buried in Los Cipreses Memorial Park, in Bayamón, Puerto Rico.
 Her papers are housed at the University of Puerto Rico, Río Piedras Campus and she is widely remembered in Puerto Rico.
 In 2017, celebrations occurred throughout the island for the centenary of her birth.